 Average cost: INR 25,300/-

-Tips For A Dubai Vacation In June
+Tips For Visiting Dubai In June

 - Carry hats, scarves, sunglasses, and loads of sunscreen

-- Pack light coloured cotton clothes
+- Pack light colored cotton clothes

 - Carry water during your sightseeing tour and keep yourself hydrated at all times